UtrechtUniversity/SRC-test-workspace/README.md

 # Limitations

 This Packer template does not generate containers or images that are *identical* to SRC workspaces, for a few reasons explained below.
+This is in principle not a problem, because the goal is to generate workspace images that are:

-The goal is to generate workspaces that are close enough for local testing purposes.
+1. close enough for local testing purposes
+1. contain as *minimal* a set of preinstalled packages as possible.

+This will help e.g. to identify hidden assumptions in our workspace definitions.
+For instance, some playbooks may succeed because they implicitly rely on the presence of packages present on some of SURF's OS images.
+As long as these dependencies remain implicit, the playbooks may fail when executed on different (newer) OS images.

 ### Not the same base image